 *Multiple copies received from a single person will result on only one free book.
 Owner of submitted photo reserves all rights to submitted images but may be asked for it to be included in promotional materials.

 Alex has been making custom pinback buttons since 2000 under various business names.
-In 2012 Alex opened Portland Button Works and zine distro, an online and brick and mortar shop in Portland, Oregon selling zines and books and making custom buttons, bottle openers, and magnets in 4 different sizes.
-She also maintains an Etsy shop with the same name.
+In 2012 Alex opened Portland Button Works and zine distro, an online and brick and mortar shop in Portland, Oregon selling zines and books and making custom buttons, bottle openers, and magnets in various sizes as well as an Etsy shop with the same name.